 Upload new documents.
 The document library for this site will open in a new window.

 Show web part zones on the page.
 Web parts can be added to display dynamic content such as calendars or photo galleries.

 Choose between different arrangements of page sections.
 Page layouts can be changed even after content has been added.

 Open the Navigation Management window, which can be used to view the full current branch of the menu tree, and edit it.

-We have faculty with international reputations who have authored books and journal articles and obtained research funding from the National Institutes for Mental Health, the National Science Foundation, and the Office of Naval Research, and who have sat on the editorial boards of the leading journals in our field.
-Faculty members have won prestigious awards including the Lewin Award (a career award for outstanding contributions to the development and integration of psychological research and social action); the Gordon Allport Intergroup Relations Prize, the Distinguished Psychologist Award; and the "Rising Star" award by the Association for Psychological Science.
+Our faculty have extensive publication records and international reputations.
+They have obtained research funding from the National Institutes for Mental Health, the National Science Foundation, and the National Institutes for Aging.
+They serve on the editorial boards of leading journals in the field of social psychology and social neuroscience.
+Faculty members have won national awards including the Caryl Rusbult Close Relationships Early Career Award and numerous "Rising Star" awards by the Association for Psychological Science.

 Please use the navigation to the left to find out more about the Social Psychology program.

 For questions about the program not covered on the web site, please contact the Director: